umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 ### Cause

-The main cause of this problem is when a Document Type (or Media Type, Datatype, etc) is manually created in two environments using the same alias.
+The main cause of this problem is when a Document Type (or Media Type, Data Type, etc) is manually created in two environments using the same alias.

 If you have two or more Cloud environments, we recommend that you never create or make schema changes directly on the Live or Staging environments.
 You should work with schema only in your Development environment or even better, your local clone of the project.